martianfield/iceworm/README.md

 - the validation result (`true` or `false`)
 - an array of validation errors (if any)
-- a patched version of the object passed (see the note about Patching further down)
+- a projected version of the object passed (see the note about Projection further down)

 Here an example: